-Milorad Dodik’s secessionist rhetoric has intensified during the reporting period.
+Mr. Dodik’s secessionist rhetoric has intensified during the reporting period.
 For instance, on 24 March 2023, he said, “I see the future in the unification of Serbia and Republika Srpska…the moment you attempt to seize property, we will pass a decision on the independence of Republika Srpska.”
-On 2 February: “I am not ready to go to war, but I am ready for Republika Srpska to come closer to the status of an independent state.”
-On 9 January, “…Serbs must never allow any form of organization other than the Serb national state, which is the RS and Serbia, with which we have the right to be integrated in accordance with international law.”
+On 2 February, he said “I am not ready to go to war, but I am ready for Republika Srpska to come closer to the status of an independent state.”
+On 9 January, he said “Serbs must never allow any form of organization other than the Serb national state, which is the Republika Srpska and Serbia, with which we have the right to be integrated in accordance with international law.”

 I urge the Security Council to take these threats seriously.
-Mr. Dodik’s rhetoric questions Bosnia and Herzegovina’s territorial integrity and sovereignty, posing a threat to peace and stability in the country and potentially to the wider region.
-Mr. Dodik has also shown sympathy with Russia’s role in the war in Ukraine.
+Mr. Dodik’s rhetoric calls into question the territorial integrity and sovereignty of Bosnia and Herzegovina, posing a threat to peace and stability in the country and potentially to the wider region.
+Mr. Dodik has also shown sympathy towards the role of the Russian Federation in the war in Ukraine.

 Inter-ethnic divisive rhetoric and hate speech frequently occur in various parts of the country.
 An unfortunate example is the assault on parents of children participating in a sports event in Ilidža, who were visiting from Belgrade, on 14 January 2022.

 Divisive and sometimes aggressive rhetoric by some religious leaders also increased tensions.
-For instance, on 1 March 2023, Serb Orthodox Metropolitan Hrizostom (Rajko Jević) referred to Bosniaks as ‘Muslims’ and later Muslims as ‘Mohammedans.’
-Another example of such rhetoric is the 4 March statement by Reis-ul-ulema of the Islamic Community in Bosnia and Herzegovina, Husein ef.
-Kavazović “We must show in every possible way that we are ready to defend the institutions of the state of Bosnia and Herzegovina.
+For instance, on 1 March 2023, the Serb Orthodox Metropolitan, Hrizostom Rajko Jević, referred to Bosniaks as “Muslims” and later Muslims as “Mohammedans”.
+Another example of such rhetoric is the statement by the Reis-ul-ulema of the Islamic community in Bosnia and Herzegovina, Husein ef.
+Kavazović on 4 March, “We must show in every possible way that we are ready to defend the institutions of the state of Bosnia and Herzegovina.
 When they fall, as they fell in 1992, we must be ready to protect this country with weapons as well, and, if I may say so, no one should have any dilemmas about whether we should do that or not….”

-There were some examples of malicious damage to religious buildings, like the ones to the Orthodox Cathedral in Mostar (7 December 2022), to the Dašnica Mosque in Bijeljina (13 January 2023) and to the Orthodox temple in Stolac (26 March 2023).
+There were some examples of malicious damage to religious buildings, as to the Orthodox Cathedral in Mostar (7 December 2022), to the Dašnica Mosque in Bijeljina (13 January 2023) and to the Orthodox temple in Stolac (26 March 2023).

 Attacks on returnees also cause concern.
-On 23 March, two elderly Bosniak returnees were physically assaulted and robbed near Višegrad in Republika Srpska.
+On 23 March, two elderly Bosniak returnees were physically assaulted and robbed near Višegrad in the Republika Srpska.
 A police investigation is ongoing.

-Since the imposition of the amendments to the Criminal Code of Bosnia and Herzegovina by the previous High Representative Valentin Inzko, outlawing denial of genocide and war crimes, the instances of Srebrenica genocide denial initially decreased.
-However, there has been a lack of judicial follow-up on the reported cases.
-The Srebrenica-Potočari Memorial Center and key victims’ associations noted the lack of investigations and court processing, which may have contributed to the recent new instances of genocide denial, including that by the Republika Srpska President Milorad Dodik.
+Since the imposition of the amendments to the Criminal Code of Bosnia and Herzegovina by the previous High Representative, Valentin Inzko, outlawing denial of genocide and war crimes, instances of Srebrenica genocide denial initially decreased.
+However, there has been a lack of judicial follow-up on the cases reported.
+The Srebrenica Memorial Centre and key victims associations noted the lack of investigations and court processing, which may have contributed to the recent new instances of genocide denial, including that by the President of the Republika Srpska, Mr. Dodik.
 Efficient judicial responses to these cases remain challenging.

-Secessionism, political deadlocks, widespread corruption, and the weak rule of law remain crucial challenges for the comprehensive implementation of the civilian aspects of the General Framework Agreement for Peace, the completion of the 5+2 Agenda, and the advancement of Bosnia and Herzegovina on its path toward European Union integration.
+Secessionism, political deadlocks, widespread corruption and the weak rule of law remain crucial challenges for the comprehensive implementation of the civilian aspects of the General Framework Agreement for Peace, the completion of the 5 plus 2 agenda, and the advancement of Bosnia and Herzegovina on its path towards integration into the European Union.
 Maintaining international attention on the situation in Bosnia and Herzegovina remains essential.